prysmaticlabs/prysm/README.md

 ![Travis Build](https://travis-ci.org/prysmaticlabs/geth-sharding.svg?branch=master)

-This is the main repository for the sharding implementation of the go-ethereum client by [Prysmatic Labs](https://prysmaticlabs.com).
+This is the main repository for the sharding implementation for the go-ethereum project by [Prysmatic Labs](https://prysmaticlabs.com).
 For the original, go-ethereum project, refer to the following [link](https://github.com/ethereum/go-ethereum).

 Before you begin, check out our [Sharding Reference Implementation Doc](https://github.com/prysmaticlabs/geth-sharding/blob/master/sharding/README.md).
 This doc serves as the single source of truth for our team, our milestones, and details on the different components of our architecture.